Plague of Justinian: History

 As a result of the plague in the countryside, farmers could not take care of crops and the price of grain rose in Constantinople.
 Justinian had expended huge amounts of money for wars against the Vandals in the region of Carthage and against the Ostrogoths' kingdom in Italy.
 He had invested heavily in the construction of great churches, such as Hagia Sophia.
 As the empire tried to fund the projects, the plague caused tax revenues to decline through the massive number of deaths and the disruption of agriculture and trade.
 Justinian swiftly enacted new legislation to deal more efficiently with the glut of inheritance suits being brought as a result of victims dying intestate.
+The plague had also led to the narrowing of the wealth gap between the upper and lower classes.
+During the height of the plague, Justinian's property confiscations had affected the wealthy landowners deeply.
+On the other hand, the labour shortage caused by the plague drove wages higher, and papyrus documents from Egypt documented wage increases of up to 150%.

 The plague's long-term effects on European and Christian history were enormous.
 As the disease spread to port cities around the Mediterranean, the struggling Goths were reinvigorated and their conflict with Constantinople entered a new phase.
 The plague weakened the Byzantine Empire at a critical point, when Justinian's armies had nearly retaken all of Italy and the western Mediterranean coast; the evolving conquest would have reunited the core of the Western Roman Empire with the Eastern Roman Empire.
 Although the conquest occurred in 554, the reunification did not last long.
 In 568, the Lombards invaded Northern Italy, defeated the small Byzantine army that had been left behind and established the Kingdom of the Lombards.

 Gaul is known to have suffered severely from the plague, and plague victims at an early Anglo-Saxon burial site at Edix Hill near Cambridge show that it also reached Britain.

 Archaeological evidence from Greek-language epitaphs in Byzantine Palestine and Arabia supports the traditional dating of the first outbreak to 541 CE.
 Scholar Nancy Benovitz also describes a notable spike in the number of Christian epitaphs in the 540s, particularly around Gaza and the Negev, which she interprets as a possible memorial response to the plague's impact.
+Recently, a mass grave from the casualties of the pandemic was found in Jerash, Jordan.
+The plague may also be documented as far south as in the southern region of the Arabian Peninsula, in Sabaic inscriptions from the Himyarite Kingdom.